 Once you have all of your loan information, you can use a student loan payoff calculator or contact your servicer to find your current payoff dates for your student loans.
 The calculator can also help you determine which repayment plans you qualify for.
 Keep in mind that if you change to a longer term to lower monthly student loan payments, you’ll need to take more time to pay off your loans, and you may end up paying more over the life of the loan, since interest will continue to accumulate.

 If you only need temporary relief, consider contacting your loan servicer to see if you are eligible for student loan deferment or forbearance.
 Both options let borrowers temporarily pause or lower loan payments for reasons such as unemployment or being enrolled as a student.
 Depending on the type of loan you have, interest may still accrue during this time.

 1. Sign up for Automatic Payments to Stay on Time

-Some student loan servicers may reduce your interest by 0.25% if you elect to make automatic payments.
-Plus, making auto-payments on your loans can help you incorporate your student loan payments into your budget better as a fixed expense which must be accounted for every month.
-On-time payments could also help your overall credit score.
+Some student loan servicers offer incentives if you elect to make automatic payments, such as a 0.25 percent interest rate reduction.
+Auto payments can also help you incorporate your student loan payments into your budget as a fixed expense that must be accounted for every month.
+On-time payments may also help your overall credit score.

-If you call your federal loan servicer—the company in charge of managing your loan repayments—they may be able to put you on a plan to help lower your payments.
-One such plan is the Graduated Repayment Plan, which can keep your payment timeline to 10 years (depending on how much you owe), but starts out with lower payments at first and then increases the payment amount over time (usually every two years).
+One option is the Graduated Repayment Plan, which can keep your payment timeline to 10 years (depending on how much you owe), but starts out with lower payments and then increases the payment amount over time (usually every two years).